 As it stands, though, babies AREN’T born knowing how to nurse perfectly.
 Yes, some of them do latch onto it quite quickly, but others need more guidance.

-That’s fine—too many moms feel pressure to do everything just right after they have their baby, but we’re here to tell you that it’s okay for it to feel hard.
+That’s fine—too many parents feel pressure to do everything just right after they have their baby, but we’re here to tell you that it’s okay for it to feel hard.
 But remember, if your baby is having a hard time latching, getting help is important.

 If you’re new to breastfeeding, you’ve probably heard the term “latch” thrown around a lot, but has anyone stopped to explain it?